-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement find many authorities that discuss the new law.
+AACSB: Reflective Thinking

+AICPA: BB Critical Thinking

+AICPA: FN Measurement

+Blooms: Evaluate

 Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.

-Level of Difficulty: 3 Hard Topic: Tax Law Sources 104.
+Level of Difficulty: 3 Haro Topic: Tax law sources 104.
 Rebecca is at a loss.
 A new tax law was recently passed, and she needs to get a better understanding of why the tax law was passed and the intent of the law from an official authority.
-Describe what authorities may be especially helpful to Rebecca and why she can't
+Describe what authorities may be especially helpful to Rebecca and why she can't find many authorities that discuss the new law.